 Dwarf bottlebrush has a naturally attractive mounding form and grows slowly, so it rarely needs pruning.
 If you do find an errant branch to prune, follow a branch back to the main stem and cut there.

-If you try to shear it like a hedge or take a bit off all the ends, you will destroy its natural shape and inhibit flowering.
+If you try to shear it like a hedge or take a bit off all the ends, you will destroy its natural shape, inhibit flowering, and hasten its demise.

 Never remove more than 1/3 of its growth at a time.
 This is not a plant to prune severely, as it may not bounce back.